isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 Akiko's father grabbed a cup with both hands and emptied it in one gulp, then took a deep breath and said bluntly.

-"I don't care, even if you two die in a ditch...
+"I don't care even if you both die in a ditch...
 Do whatever you want."

 We bowed our heads deeply before him.

 We were to be married on September 12, 1971.

-Akiko's parents, who had said, "We will allow the marriage but not attend the wedding," had come from Kagoshima.
+Akiko's parents, who had said, "We will allow your marriage but not attend the wedding," had come from Kagoshima.
 Of course, my parents came from Okinawa, accompanied by Yutaka, my brother-in-law.

 The night before the wedding, we had dinner at the inn in front of Yoyogi Station, with both parents present.
 Akiko's father, however, got drunk and started hurling sharp words at my father.